 Let’s face it… you’ve probably never heard of Dominica.
 No, I’m not talking about the Dominican Republic.
-I don’t blame you – I hadn’t heard of it either.
+I don’t blame you – I hadn’t heard of it either before.

 Dominica is a small leeward island in the Eastern Caribbean.
 It’s tucked between the French islands of Martinique and Guadeloupe.
-Though Dominica is small, it’s packed with the most insanely gorgeous nature of all the Caribbean – including nine volcanos on one island!
+Though Dominica is small, it’s packed with the most insanely gorgeous nature of all the Caribbean – and is known for having nine volcanos on one small island!